 - Establish therapeutic and operational objectives for each patient individually.

-- Help create a relationship between horse and patient, which will act as an incentive for the patient to work on
+- Help to create a relationship between horse and patient, which will act as an motivation for the patient to work on

 - Respect the particularities of each patient and allows patients to work calmly and in accordance to his/her potential.